As businesses evolve, traditional HR practices are falling behind.

 Talent ops as a team

-This is the optimum setup for the SMBs and Mid-market strata of companies.
-The talent ops team at this stage comprises specialists in recruitment tech stack, analytics, and stakeholder management.
+This is the optimum setup for SMBs and Mid-market companies.
+At this stage, the talent ops team comprises specialists in recruitment tech stack, analytics, and stakeholder management.

 Talent ops as a function